 In an interview with Analytics India Magazine, Joydeep talks more about the ‘The Elephant in the Cloud’.

-JSSJoydeep Sen Sarma: One of my talks is about what we have learnt building analytics infrastructure on the cloud and the key problems we have solved (so far) in this space.
+Joydeep Sen Sarma: One of my talks is about what we have learned building analytics infrastructure on the cloud and the key problems we have solved (so far) in this space.

 - We believe in the service model.
 Good quality free software is abundant in today’s world.
 But assembling and operating software is hard and expensive.
 By building services – we want to reduce this cost for businesses.
 As engineers – we have found that we can innovate faster and provide higher quality software behind a service boundary.
 It’s a win-win for everyone.

 - More and more data originates in the Cloud – as applications are deployed there.
-We want to make it very easy to analyze and build data driven applications in such environments.
-We are very optimistic on the future of the Cloud and see it proliferating inside enterprise data centers as well – and want to see ourselves as one of the leading analytics infrastructure in these environments.
+We want to make it very easy to analyze and build data-driven applications in such environments.
+We are very optimistic about the future of the Cloud and see it proliferating inside enterprise data centers as well – and want to see ourselves as one of the leading analytics infrastructures in these environments.
 Our belief is that the Cloud Architecture will be an important milestone in computing similar to Mainframes and PC Architecture.

-AIM: Qubole works at the inception of cloud computing and analytics, two biggest growth area in technology.
+AIM: Qubole works at the inception of cloud computing and analytics, the two biggest growth areas in technology.
 Could you tell us about how the future looks like for you?

 AIM: Why is cloud not easy to use for big data processing?